glatiuden/The-Note-App/README.md

 ![Update](images/Postman/Update.png)

 **Error (404)**
-* Occurs when the parameter (`note_id`) is valid and present, but the record is not found in the database
+* Occurs when the body data (`_id`) is valid and present, but the record is not found in the database

 ![Update Error 404](images/Postman/Update404.png)